-(2) Upon consummation of our joint venture with Yahsat in Brazil in November 2019, we acquired the Brazilian Ka-band payload on this satellite.
+Upon consummation of our joint venture with Yahsat in Brazil in November 2019, we acquired the Brazilian Ka-band payload on this satellite.
 Depreciable life represents the remaining useful life as of November 2019.
-(2) We are the dependence of the pendence of the pendence

-(3) We own the Ka-band and Ku-band payloads on this satellite.
+We own the Ka-band and Ku-band payloads on this satellite.